zilahir/git-module-test-2/README.md

 # Section 1

-This is just a tesit
+This is just a test

 # Submodule